isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-from-here-to-eternity-archiving-and-immortality.md

 An image of Orchard Road circa 1900s when its surroundings were mostly spice and fruit plantations.
 This is a far cry from Orchard Road today (above), which is a highly urbanised and chic shopping belt.
 Courtesy of National Archives of Singapore and Kevin Khoo, respectively.

-Kevin Khoo is an archivist at the National archives of Singapore.
+<p style="font-size:15px;"><b>Kevin Khoo</b> is an archivist at the National archives of Singapore.
 He is a historian by training, and alumni of the National University of Singapore’s history department.
-His interests include cultural and social history, comparative religion, philosophy, literature and poetry, economics and archival science.
+His interests include cultural and social history, comparative religion, philosophy, literature and poetry, economics and archival science.</p>

+<a href="https://biblioasia.nlb.gov.sg/vol-9/issue-4/jan-mar-2014/"><center>Back to Issue</center></a>